Rather watch a video? Click here!

 - Provide an introductory OKR presentation, clearly outlining the benefits and business impact for your organization

-- Present a case study to give leadership an idea on timing, budget, and impact (we can connect you to one of our customers in the same industry or country)
+- Present case studies to give leadership an idea on timing, budget, and impact

 Get buy-in from the rest of the organization

-- Schedule an all-hands meeting to kick off the OKR implementation and outline the benefits of the framework (our Success Managers can help you with this)
+- Schedule an All-Hands meeting to kick off the OKR implementation and outline the benefits of the framework

 - Share success stories of other organizations